mitre/saml/docs/saml.md

 ### Configuring SAML settings within CALDERA
 Once CALDERA is configured as an application within your IdP, you can start creating the `conf/settings.json` file within the plugin according to the [python3-saml instructions](https://github.com/onelogin/python3-saml#settings) .
+The following settings are required unless marked otherwise:
-- Make sure `strict` is set to `true`
+- Set `strict` to `true`
 - Under `sp`:
-    - The `entityId` should be the HTTP endpoint for the C2 Server (e.g. `"http://localhost:8888"`)
+    - For `entityId`, use the HTTP endpoint for the C2 Server (e.g. `"http://localhost:8888"`)
     - Under `assertionConsumerService`:
-        - The `url` should be the `/saml` endpoint for the C2 server (e.g. `"http://localhost:8888/saml"`)
+        - The `url` must be the `/saml` endpoint for the C2 server (e.g. `"http://localhost:8888/saml"`)
-        - For `binding`, you may use `"urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST"`
+        - For `binding`, use `"urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST"`
     - Do not include an entry for `singleLogoutService`
 - Under `idp`:
-    - The `entityId` should be the identifier URI for the Identity Provider.
-You will need to obtain this from your CALDERA application configuration for the IdP.
+    - For `entityId`, use the Identity Provider's identifier URI.
+You will need to obtain this from your CALDERA application configuration for the Identity Provider.
     - Under `singleSignOnService`:
-        - The `url` should be the IdP's SSO URL as provided by the IdP for the CALDERA application configuration.
+        - For `url`, use the IdP's SSO URL as provided by the IdP for the CALDERA application configuration.
-        - The `binding` can be kept as `"urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect"`
+        - For `binding`, use `"urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect"`
-    - The `x509cert` should be the base64-encoded string for the IdP's X.509 certificate.
+    - For the `x509cert`, use the base64-encoded string for the IdP's X.509 certificate.
 - Under `security`:
     - Set `wantAttributeStatement` to `true`
     - Set the remaining security settings as needed for your environment.